wolfmanjm/kivy-smoothie-host/README.md

     double_tap_time = 400 # <-- increase this from the 200 default
     triple_tap_distance = 20
     triple_tap_time = 600 # <- and this to be > than double_tap_time

+#### Bullseye on touch screen and RPI3
+I was able to get the lcd to work under bullseye (did not test the touch screen though).
+I had to add this to the /boot/config.txt

+    [all]
+    # Disable compensation for displays with overscan
+    disable_overscan=1

+    # to force lcd detection on RPI1
+    ignore_lcd=0
+    dtoverlay=vc4-fkms-v3d

 #### RPI4b and Raspbian Buster or Bullseye
 It is recommended (and easier) to run under XWindows (>= 2GB memory is needed).